Reversible Semen Analysis Factors

 As mentioned above, most men being evaluated for fertility who are found to have elevated levels of WBCs in their semen have asymptomatic pyospermia.
 In about 80 percent of these cases, the pyospermia is from non-infectious causes, meaning that somewhere in the genital duct system (most commonly the prostate) there is some inflammation not caused by an infection.
 Asymptomatic prostatitis, or prostate inflammation, is fairly common; usually no cause can be found.

-The regimen I typically use is:
+The regimen I typically use initially is:

 2) Anti-inflammatory medication while taking the antibiotic; I generally recommend naproxen (Aleve) 220mg, 2 pills by mouth twice a day (with breakfast and dinner).